 Jerry Trimble was born in Newport, Kentucky.
-As a child, dealing with depression and anxiety, he was insecure, fearful and bullied on a regular basis.
-At age 14 he was inspired by Bruce Lee and began studying the Korean art of Taekwon-Do.
+As a child dealing with depression and anxiety, he was insecure, fearful, and bullied regularly.
+At age 14, he was inspired by Bruce Lee and began studying the Korean art of Taekwon-Do.
 Soon after, bullying became a thing of the past.
-In six months he began teaching the art.
-At 15 Jerry earned the rank of a first-degree black belt and became the number one point fighter in the Midwest U.S. At 18, he started Kickboxing and won the "Kentucky State Championship."
+In six months, he began teaching the art.
+At 15, Jerry earned the rank of a first-degree black belt and became the number one point fighter in the Midwest U.S. At 18, he started Kickboxing and won the "Kentucky State Championship."

 At 28, Jerry retired from the ring and moved to Hollywood, California, to embark on a career in the entertainment business as an actor.
 Within a few months, Jerry signed with a talent manager, and his first two auditions resulted in leading roles in the same week.